Nithesh005/Nithi-Profile/README.md

-# Nithesh Kumar - Professional Portfolio
+# Nitheshwaran - Professional Portfolio

 A modern, responsive portfolio website built with Next.js, showcasing my skills, experience, and projects as a Software Engineer.